Our Growth Strategy

 The government is promoting the establishment of LNG import infrastructure to alleviate gas shortages which are currently hindering growth in the power sector; we expect this to result in growth in gas-to-power opportunities.

-We intend to continue faithfully serving the people of Bangladesh to the best of our capabilities, as we have done the past twenty years, by expanding our power generation portfolio in the country and continuing to deliver reliable, safe and competitive electricity to the growing power grid.
+We intend to continue faithfully serving the people of Bangladesh to the best of our capabilities, as we have done the past twenty years, by expanding our power generation portfolio in the country and continuing to deliver reliable, safe and competitive electricity to the expanding power grid.
 Our pipeline of opportunities for new projects is robust and totals in excess of 3 GW.
 We will keep growing this pipeline and expect to secure and complete a reasonable proportion of these opportunities, in keeping with our track record.

 In particular, we expect to grow our gas-to-power strategy incorporating large gas fired combined cycle projects that will be made possible by the development of LNG infrastructure.
 Our FSRU project and Meghnaghat 2 power project are examples of this strategic initiative.